 Compared to my first build, the keeb.io Iris, this keyboard looks a lot more finished.
 This is mainly because of the keycaps, case and lighting.
 If I am to build another Iris, I’ll for sure invest more into a better case, perhaps one laser cut from sheet metal.

 Overall I’m really happy.
 I learned quite a bit, especially about soldering SMD components, and I’m looking forward to using this board.
 Thanks for reading.
-If you have any questions, feel free to PM me on Reddit!
+If you have any questions, feel welcome to join our Discord server!